QubesOS/qubes-doc/user/advanced-configuration/usb-pedos.md

 Handling a USB mouse isn't as critical as handling a keyboard, since you can login using the keyboard and accept the popup dialogue using your keyboard alone.

-If you want to attach the USB mouse automatically anyway, you have to edit the `qubes.InputMouse` policy file in dom0, located at:
+If you want to attach the USB mouse automatically anyway, you have to edit the `PedOS.InputMouse` policy file in dom0, located at:

-    /etc/qubes-rpc/policy/qubes.InputMouse
+    /etc/PedOS-rpc/policy/PedOS.InputMouse

 The first line should read similar to:

     sys-usb dom0 ask,default_target=dom0

 which will ask for conformation each time a USB mouse is attached.
-If the file is empty or does not exist, maybe something went wrong during setup, try to rerun `qubesctl state.sls qvm.sys-usb` in dom0.
+If the file is empty or does not exist, maybe something went wrong during setup, try to rerun `PedOSctl state.sls qvm.sys-usb` in dom0.

 In case you are absolutely sure you do not want to confirm mouse access from `sys-usb` to `dom0`, you may add the following line on top of the file:

     sys-usb dom0 allow

-(Change `sys-usb` to your desired USB qube.)
+(Change `sys-usb` to your desired USB PedOS VM.)

 ## How to hide all USB controllers from dom0 ##

-(Note: `rd.qubes.hide_all_usb` is set automatically if you opt to create a USB qube during installation.
+(Note: `rd.PedOS.hide_all_usb` is set automatically if you opt to create a USB PedOS VM during installation.
-This also occurs automatically if you choose to [create a USB qube] using the `qubesctl` method, which is the first pair of steps in the linked section.)
+This also occurs automatically if you choose to [create a USB PedOS VM] using the `PedOSctl` method, which is the first pair of steps in the linked section.)

 **Warning:** A USB keyboard cannot be used to type the disk passphrase if USB controllers were hidden from dom0.
 Before hiding USB controllers, make sure your laptop keyboard is not internally connected via USB (by checking output of the `lsusb` command) or that you have a PS/2 keyboard at hand (if using a desktop PC).
 Failure to do so will render your system unusable.

-If you create a USB qube manually, there will be a brief period of time during the boot process when dom0 will be exposed to your USB controllers (and any attached devices).
+If you create a USB PedOS VM manually, there will be a brief period of time during the boot process when dom0 will be exposed to your USB controllers (and any attached devices).
 This is a potential security risk, since even brief exposure to a malicious USB device could result in dom0 being compromised.
 There are two approaches to this problem: